pherrusa7/Traffic4cast_NeurIPS_2019/README.md

 ## Documentation
 Our documentation is available in [arxiv](https://arxiv.org/abs/1910.13295)!

-Very soon a full paper will be available in the [Proceedings of Machine Learning Research.
-PMLR, 2020](http://proceedings.mlr.press/).
+A full paper is now available in the [Proceedings of Machine Learning Research.
+PMLR, 2020](http://proceedings.mlr.press/v123/herruzo20a.html).

 ## Summary
 Given a sequence of frames of length q in {1,2, ..., 12} in a video, it can predict the next 3 consecutive frames.